• Skip to content

 1. Communicate, Communicate, Communicate

-But, when they understand why the church does what it does, they are more apt to support decisions.
+When members understand why the church does what it does, they are more apt to support decisions.

 I’m a firm believer that many problems can be avoided by clear, intentional, and consistent communication.